 3. Gross Vehicle Weight Rating (GVWR)

-More important than the curb weight is the GVWR in many cases.
+More important than the curb weight in many cases is the GVWR.
 This figure takes into account the curb weight of the vehicle, along with the additional passengers and cargo that could be included.

 If you are only looking at the curb weight of the truck, you could end up in trouble.
 It’s very easy to go over the limits simply by weighing it down with people and goods.